Important Alerts

 COVID-19 vaccinations

 Whether you’ve had COVID-19 or not, getting vaccinated is the most effective way to stop the spread and boost your immunity.
-The new COVID-19 vaccine is currently unavailable at our sites.
+Although vaccinated people sometimes get infected with the virus that causes COVID-19, staying up to date on COVID-19 vaccines significantly lowers the risk of getting very sick, being hospitalized, or dying from COVID-19.¹

 Information about COVID-19 and Vaccines